SAIBORC/Mr.-Skeltal-Trumpet/README.md

 here link the fix one on link of mega because i can't even put on steam workshop i have limited account i didn't pay the 5$ thing that why :3

+-(BUG)- addon / when you add the file on addons file just remove the (Mr.{space} ) on start of (Mr. Skeltal Trumpet) and well remove the error creater

 https://mega.nz/file/nIQHCLCY#frXM6Zov2EfV2gvhN5V9wHm1X-MYyeLERQuI9rLtEyQ

 here what i fix on it